According to ThinkJar’s customer strategy research, 86% of consumers are willing to pay more for an upgraded experience.

 According to Harvard Business School Press, just a 12% increase in customer advocacy can bring 200% growth in revenue for companies.

-So how do you build up advocacy?
+So how do you build up customer advocacy?
 How do you use it to its full potential?

 Here are 10 ways to use customer advocacy in your business, Let’s go.